openjs-foundation/cross-project-council/README.md

 The OpenJS CPC is chartered to oversee the technical governance of all OpenJS Projects, Collaboration spaces and Working Groups under the OpenJS Foundation.
 The CPC establishes the default governance, conduct, and licensing policies for all Projects and Collaboration spaces.
 Projects have broad powers of self-governance.

-Anyone may submit an idea for a policy or program following the [proposal process](PROPOSAL_PROCESS.md).
+Anyone may submit an idea for a policy or program by opening an issue in this repository.
+The issue should be reviewed at the next CPC meeting.

-The pull request can be labeled cross-project-council-agenda to request that it be put on the agenda for the next CPC meeting.

 The OpenJS Foundation Board of Directors retains certain rights (especially legal considerations).
 If the CPC endorses a proposal, they will escalate to the OpenJS Foundation Board of Directors when required to do so.